 • Sociological Research Methods

-The course is very popular and enjoyed by the students.
+The course is very popular and feedback from students is overwhelmingly positive.
 The course is aimed at helping students acquire subject knowledge, as well as developing their understanding of the interdependence between individuals, groups, institutions and societies.
 It also encourages an understanding of the nature and significance of cooperation and conflict, and continuity and change, including individual and social differences in the students' own and other societies.
 Sociology at KS4 is also a good preparation for A level study as it encourages students to analyse critically the nature and source of information and to base judgements and arguments on evidence.
-More information can be found at the KS4 Sociology area on Fronter the school’s virtual learning environment.

 Sociology is a popular option for A level study.
-It is taught in class groups of approx 20 students and like the GCSE it follows the AQA specification.
-It is a two year course which is assessed by three 2 hour exams at the end of Y13.
+It is taught in class groups of approximately 20 students and like the GCSE it follows the AQA specification.
+It is a two year course which is assessed by three 2 hour exams at the end of Year 13.